-Balance at August 27, 2011 \$ 2,320
+\$ 2,320

-Additions based on tax positions related to the current year 137
+ns related to the current year 137

-Statute expirations (1,406)
+(1,406)

-Balance at August 25, 2012 \$ 1,051
+1,051

-Additions based on tax positions related to the current year 350
+ns related to the current year 350

-Statute expirations (475)
+(475)

-Balance at August 31, 2013 \$ 926
+\$ 926

+(4

 The Company has a significant portion of its operations in the United States and Canada.
 It is required to file federal income tax returns as well as state income tax returns in a majority of the U.S. states and also in the Canadian provinces of Alberta, British Columbia, Ontario, Saskatchewan and Quebec.
 At times, the Company is subject to audits in these jurisdictions, which typically are complex and can require several years to resolve.
 The final resolution of any such tax audits could result in either a reduction in the Company's accruals or an increase in its income tax provision, both of which could have a material impact on the consolidated results of operations in any given period.